steilerDev/icloud-photos-sync/docs/src/get-started.md

             sync
         ```

     !!! tip "File limits"
         Syncing a large library might fail due to reaching the maximum limit of open files.
 The `nofile` limit can be [increased temporarily or permanently](https://linuxhint.com/permanently_set_ulimit_value/).

 ### Scheduled

-When using the [`daemon` command](../user-guides/cli/#daemon-command), the application will start scheduling synchronization executions based on the provided schedule.
+When using the [`daemon` command](../user-guides/cli/#daemon), the application will start scheduled synchronization executions based on a [cron schedule](../user-guides/cli/#daemon).

-This schedule is expecting to be in [cron](https://crontab.guru) format.
+This schedule is expected to be in [cron](https://crontab.guru) format.
 For more details on the specific implementation, see [Croner's pattern documentation](https://github.com/hexagon/croner#pattern).

 === "Docker"